Etherpod/Ship-Enhancements/README.md

 ## Quality of Life
 Some bug fixes and some small things that make your ship a little nicer to use.
 - **Repair Confirmation**: Plays a sound when everything has been repaired.
-Now you don't need to go searching for any hulls you forgot to fix!
+Now you don't need to go searching for any ship components you forgot to fix!
 - **Show Warning Notifications**: Notifies you in the ship when resources are low or when the outside conditions are becoming dangerous.
 - **Buttons Require Flight Chair**: Makes it so buttons in the cockpit can only be pressed while you're piloting the ship.
 Useful if your friends keep messing with them while you're trying to fly.
-- **Remember Ship State**: Preserves the current state of the ship (resource levels, ship damage, etc.) when warping to a new star system.
+- **Remember Ship State**: Preserves the current settings applied to the ship and the current state of the ship (resource levels, ship damage, etc.) when warping to a new star system.
+When you die, the settings will update and your ship will be reset.
+  - For example: If you change a setting before warping, you won't see that change after you warp.
+If your fuel is half empty, your fuel will still be half empty after warping.
 - **Always Allow Map Lock-on**: Lets you use the lock-on feature on the map while you're standing on a planet.
 - **Split Ship Lock-on**: Separates your ship lock-on target and your suit lock-on target.
 If you lock onto something while piloting the ship, the ship will continue using that as the target if you exit the seat and lock onto something else.
+  - For example: Standing outside the ship, you open your map and lock onto Brittle Hollow.
+If you start piloting the ship, you will no longer be locked onto Brittle Hollow, and you can lock onto something else.
+If you exit the flight chair, you will be locked onto Brittle Hollow again.
 - **Keep Helmet On**: When there is no oxygen present, this prevents the game from removing your helmet when doing things such as piloting the ship or roasting a marshmallow at a campfire.

 ## Presets